 Invoicing Casey House.
 In addition to following these and related Casey House guidelines, agencies that wish to access the Casey House Childcare Fund to offset their costs should submit invoices monthly (i.e., by the 10th of the month for the month preceding).
 This is the best way to support Casey House in providing those who access the fund with up-to-date information.

-To provide feedback, at any time, on the THN Guidelines for Agencies, or to obtain the versions for clients (English, French, Spanish), please contact THN at: janderson@torontohivaidsnetwork.org
+To provide feedback, at any time, on the THN Guidelines please contact THN at: murray@torontohivaidsnetwork.org